Light & Fluffy Japanese Sweet Loaf 奶香松软甜面包 - Soft bread recipe using Flour Gelatinised Method, yield fluffy bread that stay soft for days.

-Lately I had been trying out different bread recipes, trying different method to get bread that will stay soft for days.
+Lately I have been trying out different bread recipes, trying different methods to get bread that will stay soft for days.
 All these does is to get myself ready for Primary 1.....
 Yes, I'm not joking.
 Next year my boy is going to P1 and I'm planning to bake bread for his breakfast.
-There's no way for me to bake in the dawn, I must have recipes that can produce soft bread that will stay soft for the next few days.
-So I don't need to get up so early to prepare breakfast. :)
+There's no way for me to bake in the dawn, I need recipes that yield soft bread that will stay soft for the next few days.
+So I don't need to get up early to prepare breakfast. :)

 120g Bread Flour

 140g Sugar (reduce sugar if you like it less sweet)